The Twilight Sad: Touring with The Cure, change of drummers and It Won/t Be Like This All the Time (2016–2023)

 On 10 July 2018, the band announced that they had signed to Mogwai's label Rock Action Records and released their new single, stylised as "I/m Not Here [missing face]", for streaming and as a digital download.
 The release coincided with an announcement of late 2018 tour dates in North America and Europe.
 On 5 September, the band announced that their fifth studio album, titled and stylised as It Won/t Be Like This All the Time, would be released on 18 January 2019.
+The album, recorded in early 2018, features Jonny Scott on drums.
 The first proper single, "Videograms", preceded the album on 26 October 2018.
 A third song lifted from the album, "VTr", was made available for download and streaming on 13 November 2018.
 The album was released to critical acclaim, including perfect scores from Drowned in Sound and The Skinny.

 In November 2019 the band played a short UK tour of larger venues, at London's Kentish Town Forum, Manchester's O2 Ritz and Edinburgh's Usher Hall, the shows being professionally recorded.
 In 2020, two shows were planned in quadrophonic sound at Glasgow's Barrowland Ballroom, but those were postponed due to the COVID-19 pandemic.
 Instead, on what would have been the day of the first show, the band released a live album, It Won/t Be Like This All the Time Live, for download via Bandcamp on a pay-what-you-like basis, and on 17 April, the night of the second Glasgow show, fans were invited to take part in a listening party on Twitter, hosted by Tim Burgess.
 Graham said: "... we were supposed to be playing our second night at the famous Glasgow Barrowland Ballroom ...
 Let's pretend we're all at the gig together.
 All five of us will be taking part and sharing memories from past gigs, sharing thoughts on playing live and many other things".
 The Barrowland gigs finally took place in April 2022, with Mogwai's Alex Mackay stepping in for MacFarlane and Grant Hutchison for Schultz.

 Hutchison played with the band at further gigs in 2022, and in September announced on his Instagram account that he has fully joined The Twilight Sad, though the band did not also make an official statement about the changing of members.
-In October, the band embarked on a two-month European tour, once more as The Cure's support act.
+In October, the band embarked on a two-month European tour, once more as The Cure's support act, followed by a similar tour of North America in mid-2023.